microsoft/WindowsAppSDK/README.md

 APIs that automatically switch to fill-in support on older versions of Windows.
 Get access to more of Windows from your UWPs.
 Connect to notifications from your Win32 applications.

-1. Project Reunion stays up to date automatically as new versions are available without recompilation or updates to your app.
+- Your **existing UWP and Win32 apps still work** on supported versions of Windows with **no changes**

-2. Project Reunion APIs are backwards-compatible across a range of Windows versions and provide a clear message to you that an API might not be supported.
+- If you build fully against Project Reunion, **we will do the work** to make your app always work across all of Windows.
+Project Reunion APIs are backwards-compatible across a range of Windows versions and provide a clear message to you that an API might not be supported.
+- You can **incrementally adopt** Project Reunion components for your existing apps and middleware libraries.
+Project Reunion helps you incrementally adopt powerful Windows features like AppContainer, Desktop
+Bridge, Identity, and more
+- Project Reunion will **update independent of Windows releases**, and will always have the latest and greatest support for new hardware.
+Project Reunion stays up to date automatically as new versions are available without recompilation or updates to your app.
+- Project Reunion is an inclusive set of technologies allowing developers **a broad range of choice**.
+We will recommend technologies that deliver the best experience on the broad set of hardware we support, have great fundamentals, and are optimized for the cloud.

-3. Project Reunion works for packaged, unpackaged, UWP, Desktop Bridge, and bring-your-own identity apps.
+- Project Reunion works for packaged, unpackaged, UWP, Desktop Bridge, and bring-your-own identity apps.
-Write your app or framework code once and use it everywhere.
+**Write your app or framework code once and use it everywhere**.

-4. Project Reunion helps you incrementally adopt powerful Windows features like AppContainer, Desktop Bridge, Identity, and more.
+### Project Reunion Principles

+**Compatible**<br>
+	Unifies Win32 and UWP.
+With project Reunion, you won't have to pick between UWP or Win32<br>
+	It works on all supported Windows versions<br>
+**Modern**<br>
+	It supports the latest libraries for e.g. UI, AI, ML<br>
+	Project Reunion helps you get ready for cloud integration, app streaming, edge compute, etc<br>
+**Agile**<br>
+	Project Reunion ships out of band with OS releases, with regular previews<br>
+	You can incrementally adopt Project Reunion components for your existing apps and middleware libraries<br>
+**Open**<br>
+	We're committing to engineering Project Reunion in the open on GitHub so you have a more direct say in how the platform evolves<br>

+## Documentation

+* [High level overview](docs/overview.md) - Why we're doing this? how does it benefit you?
+* [Roadmap](docs/roadmap.md) - where we're going.
+We're following a [roadmap](docs/roadmap.md) that gets us to building a v1.0 of Project Reunion exploring some basic common features.
+You can help by filing issues for features you'd like to see!
+* [Contributor/developer guide](docs/contributor-guide.md) - How to contribute to Project Reunion.
+* [FAQ](docs/faq.md) - frequently asked questions about Project Reunion.

-### Version Support
+## Version Support

 At this time, Project Reunion supports Windows `TargetPlatformVersion` >= 10.0.18362 (Windows 10 1809) or greater.